-I speak of philosophy with logic and not of logic because, as will be shown, an a priori ontological interpretation of logic is specific to TLP.
+I speak of philosophy with logic and not of logic because, as will be shown, an a priori ontological interpretation of logic - logical objectivism - is specific to TLP.
 In the end LW is interested in logic purely philosophically, for reasons of constructing his system.
 His proposals for improving the logic of Frege and Russell/Whitehead, which was significant for him, are also philosophically motivated.
-He does not limit himself to making clear the foundations of logic in language and linguistic activity, therefore there is not only one philosophy of logic.
+He does not limit himself to making clear the foundations of logic in language and linguistic activity, therefore there is not only philosophy of logic.

 Nevertheless, what belongs to a philosophy of logic must be the first topic.
 Frege is the starting point and is therefore rightly named in the Preface as one of LW's two great analytical influences.
 Frege founded mathematical logic by applying the mathematical function/argument notation to language.
-His fundamental, terminological innovation was to decompose the simplest grammatical subject-predicate propositions into argument and function rather than into logical subject and logical predicate, as in syllogistics.23 A proposition like 'Caesar conquered Gaul' is analysed not into the subject 'Caesar' and the predicate 'conquered Gaul' but into a function 'x conquered Gaul' for which 'Caesar' serves as the argument.
+His fundamental, terminological innovation was to decompose the simplest grammatical subject-predicate propositions into argument and function rather than into logical subject and logical predicate, as in syllogistics.24 A proposition like 'Caesar conquered Gaul' is analysed not into the subject 'Caesar' and the predicate 'conquered Gaul' but into a function 'x conquered Gaul' for which 'Caesar' serves as the argument.
 The value of this function is true (e.g. if we insert 'Caesar') or false (e.g. if we insert 'Alexander'), depending on whether the proposition resulting from inserting is true or false.
 In this way, concepts like the one expressed by 'x conquered Gaul' are treated as functions that map arguments to truth values.
 The simple, atomic formula in Frege's Concept Script is made up of an argument expression and a function name.
 The argument expressions are names of objects, and the conceptwords name functions.
-In the next step, Frege extends this idea to the logical links by which molecular formulas are formed.
+In the next step, Frege extends this idea to the logical coonectives by which molecular formulas are formed.
 Negation, for example, is a one-place function that maps one truth value to the opposed truth value (if 'p' is true, then 'not-p' is false and vice versa).
-Propositions are thus treated as proper names of one or other of two 'logical objects'24, ('the True' and 'the False'), and they are argument expressions for the function names denoting the logical links (conjunction, alteration etc.).
-Finally, 'All Greeks are bald' is not analysed as the subject 'All
+Propositions are thus treated as proper names of one or other of two 'logical objects'25, ('the True' and 'the False'), and they are argument expressions for the function names denoting the logical connectives (conjunction, alteration etc.).
+Finally, 'All Greeks are bald' is not analysed as the subject 'All Greeks' and the predicate 'are bald', but into the complex concept-expression 'if x is a Greek, then x is bald' and the quantifier 'For all x'.
+The quantifier expresses a second-level function that maps terms (first-level functions) to truth values, to the True if the term has the value true for all arguments, to the False otherwise. ('Some Greeks are bald' is treated accordingly).